 The Department of Mathematics at Colorado State University offers the Paced Algebra to Calculus electronically Program and Math Placement Exams.

 For most incoming students, satisfactory performance on the Colorado State Math Placement Exam (MPE) is the prerequisite for the beginning mathematics courses MATH 101, MATH 105 and MATH 117.
-Typically, students who do not have transferable credit in math from another college, university, or the Advanced Placement or IB Exams will need to take a CSU placement exam to satisfy course prerequisites.
-Prerequisites are strictly enforced in all mathematics courses.
-Students should visit the Math Placement Directory for more information and to determine their placement status.
+Typically students who do not have transferable credit in math from another college, university, or the Advanced Placement or IB Exams will need to take a CSU math placement exam to satisfy course prerequisites, with exception of MATH 101.
+All students may register for MATH 101 but this course will not satisfy the specific math requirement for many majors.
+Students should visit the Math Placement Directory for more information and to create a personalized mathematics plan.
 Questions may be directed to the PACe Office at (970) 491-5761.

 Pre-Calculus Mathematics: MATH 117-126